 An all-volunteer nonprofit foundation, we seek treatments and a cure for MdDS, a chronic neurological disorder causing the feeling of rocking and swaying, while assisting patients suffering from this life-altering disorder.
-We support research and studies that produce evidence-based findings.
+We support evidence-based research and studies that produce fact-based findings.

 The mission of the MdDS Foundation is to promote education and research on the neurological disorder, Mal de Débarquement Syndrome.

 - To facilitate clinical studies designed to improve the diagnosis and treatment of MdDS,

 - To promote basic and clinical research to better understand the cause of this unique syndrome,

 - To collect, collate, and distribute demographic and other information from those with MdDS via online surveys (at present, our findings represent the world’s largest available database about this patient population),

 - To update professionals who provide medical care and treatment to MdDS patients,

 - To provide support and education for patients and families of those with this rare disorder.

 Tax-deductible contributions are used to accomplish these goals only.
 The overhead cost to achieve our goals was less than 2% last year and is budgeted to remain at this level this year.
 The generosity of donors is absolutely vital as we steadfastly work toward these goals.

 Research Grants: Linda McManus, PhD